bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

     }
 ```

-If we passed an ArrayList the `calculateActiveReservations` will modify the list and that will cause a bug
+If we pass an ArrayList the `calculateActiveReservations` will modify the list and that will cause a bug

 ```java
     ShowStats getShowStats(List<Reservation> reservations){ // [Reservation[status=Active], Reservation[status=Active], Reservation[status=Cancelled]]